Bank-Builder/temporal_journey/deployment-demo/README.md

 # More use cases, to test logical replication & the `_history` tables are working as expected
 [Adding a table to publication, micro-service with multiple schemas](bank-ms/README.md)

+## Types of DB changes tested so far:
+- column change's with data fix (to source, destination and _history tables)
+- adding new tables, and in turn adding these to the existing publication

 # References
 - https://www.onwerk.de/2019/06/07/automatic-database-schema-upgrading-in-dockerized-projects/
 - https://pgdash.io/blog/postgres-replication-gotchas.html